gayathrig269/CMPE260_Rfmt_Learning/README.md

 Reward/Punishment – A player wins or loses the game.

-# Part 0: Setting up a 3X3 Tic-Tac-Toe board.
+# Part 0: Setting up a 3X3 Tic-Tac-Toe board
+This notebook contains 3X3 board initialization, initiates a Random player.

 # Part 1: Min-Max
 Using Minimum-Maximum algorithm, we train the agent to play against Random Player and itself.